juanpablos/academic-kickstart/content/home/teaching.md

   date_end = "Spring 2019"
   times = 1
   description = """
+  + Office hours to assist students with their course projects.
   + Grading of homeworks.
-  + Evaluation of semestral projects"""
+  + Evaluation of semestral projects."""

 [[teaching]]
   course = "CC5206 - Introduction to Data mining"